WIAS-BERLIN/wias-conference-toolkit/converia-input/README.md

 * the respective tex-files in the subfolder tex-files (to compile by hand, move them to this folder)

 * output text with numbers of submitted talks etc.

-## Auxiliary files

-#### ../wiasct.py

-auxiliary functions
-right now, it is also copied into other subdirectories of this toolkit.

-#### ../correctiontables.py

-replacements e.g. for names, institution names, latex syntax. right now, it is also copied into other subdirectories of this toolkit.